michaelbironneau/metrik/README.md

 **Warning: This is very experimental, not well documented (yet) and not well tested (yet).
 Use at your own peril**

-Metrik is a small library to help you expose one or more real-time metrics through a JSON API.
+Metrik is a small, extensible library to help you expose one or more real-time metrics through a JSON API.
 Metric values are points that can be tagged with key-value pairs, such as "region: europe".

 **What you provide**